Cathodic Protection for Underground Piping Overview

 For simple plant facilities, it is possible to isolate the piping and utilize a conventional galvanic corrosion prevention system.
 This works only if the plant piping is electrically isolated from other underground structures for the life of the facility.
 For most plant and facility applications, it is not practical to isolate the piping from the grounding system for the life of the facility.
 In these cases an impressed current anode system is the only alternative.

-3 Cathodic Protection Methods for Underground Piping and Structures
+3 Methods of Cathodic Protection for Underground Piping and Structures

 There are three basic approaches to cathodically protect underground piping and structures using impressed current anodes.